alexbatalov/fallout2-ce/README.md

 - When you run the game for the first time it will immediately present file picker.
 Select the folder from the first step.
 Wait until this data is copied.
 A loading dialog will appear, just wait for about 30 seconds.
 The game will start automatically.

+### iOS

+> **NOTE**: See Android note on controls.

+- Download `fallout2-ce.ipa`.
+Use sideloading applications ([AltStore](https://altstore.io/) or [Sideloadly](https://sideloadly.io/)) to install it to your device.
+Alternatively you can always build from source with your own signing certificate.

+- Run the game once.
+You'll see error message saying "Couldn't find/load text fonts".
+This step is needed for iOS to expose the game via File Sharing feature.

+- Use Finder (macOS Catalina and later) or iTunes (Windows and macOS Mojave or earlier) to copy `master.dat`, `critter.dat`, `patch000.dat`, and `data` folder to "Fallout 2" app ([how-to](https://support.apple.com/HT210598)).

 ## Contributing

 Integrating Sfall goodies is the top priority.
 Quality of life updates are OK too.
 Please no large scale refactorings at this time as we need to reconcile changes from Reference Edition, which will make this process slow and error-prone.
 In any case open up an issue with your suggestion or to notify other people that something is being worked on.